kuhn-ruess/cmdbsyncer-docs/docs/checkmk/site_pools.md

 ## Reset the Assignments

 Because the assignment is sticky, hosts stay on their site even after you changed the member sites of a pool or the rules that assign it.
+The host debug page points this out whenever a host holds such an assignment.
 To throw the whole distribution away and let the next export calculate it from scratch:

 ```bash
 ./cmdbsyncer checkmk reset_sitepools